Red deer: Description

 The red deer is the fourth-largest extant deer species, behind the moose, elk, and sambar deer.
 It is a ruminant, eating its food in two stages and having an even number of toes on each hoof, like camels, goats, and cattle.
-European red deer have a relatively long tail compared to their Asian and North American relatives.
+European red deer have a relatively long tail compared with their Asian and North American relatives.
 Subtle differences in appearance are noted between the various subspecies of red deer, primarily in size and antlers, with the smallest being the Corsican red deer found on the islands of Corsica and Sardinia and the largest being the Caspian red deer (or maral) of Asia Minor and the Caucasus Region to the west of the Caspian Sea.

 The deer of central and western Europe vary greatly in size, with some of the largest deer found in the Carpathian Mountains in Central Europe.
 Western European red deer, historically, grew to large size given ample food supply (including people's crops), and descendants of introduced populations living in New Zealand and Argentina have grown quite large in both body and antler size.
 Large red deer stags, like the Caspian red deer or those of the Carpathian Mountains, may rival North American elk in size.
-Female red deer are much smaller than their male counterparts.
+Female red deer are much smaller than the males.